izaakm/make-project-script/README.md

 Project Structure
 -----------------

-The `new-project.sh` script creates a new project directory with the following
+The `make-project.sh` script creates a new project directory with the following
 structure:

     example